Skin lesion removal in London

 Patient journey summary:

-– Arrange a consultation at our dermatology clinic at 106 Crawford Street, Marylebone for a face to face consultation with an expert dermatologist
+– Arrange a consultation at our Baker Street clinic in Marylebone for a face-to-face consultation with an expert practitioner

 – Undertake treatment for skin lesion removal

-– Arrange a follow-up appointment if required to be seen by your dermatologist to review the effectiveness of treatment
+– Arrange a follow-up appointment if required to be seen to review the effectiveness of treatment

 FAQs